fullctl/ixctl/docs/netbox_sync.md

 ## Usage

-Once the organization has set up service federation for their netbox instance the following command can be used to run the netbox sync job.
+Once the organization has set up service federation for their NetBox instance the following command can be used to run the netbox sync job.

 ```python